inxware/inxware-dev-tools/README.md

 [II-601](https://inxiot.atlassian.net/browse/II-601) LVGL : keyboard function block do not work in TSA app

 [II-619](https://inxiot.atlassian.net/browse/II-619) inxwaere is installed as BRIX on windows.

+[II-621](https://inxiot.atlassian.net/browse/II-621) When FBs are dragged beyond the limits of the canvas, it can offshoot quickly, expanding the view unnecessarily

 [II-625](https://inxiot.atlassian.net/browse/II-625) Instance Properties should be called Parameters in the top right box